SUKHMAN-SINGH-1612/Data-Science-Projects/Room Occupancy Detection/description.md

 The primary goal of this project is to build an efficient binary classification model that accurately predicts room occupancy based on sensor data.
 ## Model Selection
 To achieve this goal, machine learning algorithms, random forests was used and it gave an accuracy of 98%.
+## Impact
+The Occupancy Prediction project has the potential to revolutionize various domains, including energy efficiency, resource allocation, safety, and IoT applications.
+By accurately predicting room occupancy based on sensor data, it can enable smart building automation, optimize resource usage, enhance security measures, and promote sustainable practices.
+Additionally, it offers valuable insights into occupancy patterns, empowering researchers and policymakers to make informed decisions for a more efficient and comfortable living and working environment.